aadiraju/JokeBot/README.md

-# JokeBot
+# JokeBot - Individual Project by Abhineeth Adiraju
 An interactive bot made with Rasa that tells the user jokes.
 The bot is a friend trying to become a comedian and the user's role is to give feedback on their jokes.

+This fork in particular has feature updates for the [Individual Project](#updates-for-individual-project).

 ## Installation

-To install, enter the following commands into a terminal one after another, after switching to/activating a virtual environment if needed:
+To install, enter the following command into a terminal, after switching to/activating a virtual environment if needed :
-- `pip3 install rasa`
-- `pip3 install spacy`
-- `pip3 install nltk`
-- `spacy download en_core_web_md`
-- `pip3 install vaderSentiment`
-- `pip3 install wikipedia`
-- `pip3 install flickrapi`
+`pip3 install -r requirements.txt`

 This should install all required dependencies.
 (Note: I tried my best to account for all the cases but I am sorry if your installation fails due to other unspecified errors)